The Contact (1997 South Korean film): Plot

-One day, radio DJ Dong-hyeon (Han Suk-kyu) receives an anonymous package containing a Velvet Underground record.
-Dong-hyeon hopes that the record was sent by his former lover.
+One day, radio DJ Dong-hyeon receives an anonymous package containing a Velvet Underground record.
+Dong-hyeon hopes that the record was sent by his ex-lover Young-hye.
 He decides to play the song Pale Blue Eyes off of that record.
-At the same time, a home shopping telemarketer, Soo-hyeon (Jeon Do-yeon) listens to the radio program while driving her car.
+At the same time, a home shopping telemarketer, Soo-hyeon, listens to the radio program while driving her car.

 The next day, Soo-hyeon makes a request through the internet for Dong-hyeon to play the song again.
 Dong-hyeon then contacts Soo-hyeon, hoping she is his former girlfriend or someone he knows.